scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/zivver-tutorial.md

 ms.topic: tutorial
 ms.date: 04/22/2019
 ms.author: jeedes
-ms.openlocfilehash: cc78b08c25ada2bf1ed67f4c27246bc873823516
+ms.openlocfilehash: 02b292c5db3d20f56d7b8291ea31d8da9863809b
-ms.sourcegitcommit: 124c3112b94c951535e0be20a751150b79289594
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/10/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "68943121"
+ms.locfileid: "74233240"
 ---
-# <a name="tutorial-azure-active-directory-integration-with-zivver"></a>Zelfstudie: Integratie met ZIVVER Azure Active Directory
+# <a name="tutorial-azure-active-directory-integration-with-zivver"></a>Tutorial: Azure Active Directory integration with ZIVVER

-In deze zelf studie leert u hoe u ZIVVER integreert met Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate ZIVVER with Azure Active Directory (Azure AD).
-Het integreren van ZIVVER met Azure AD biedt de volgende voor delen:
+Integrating ZIVVER with Azure AD provides you with the following benefits:

-* U kunt beheren in azure AD die toegang heeft tot ZIVVER.
+* You can control in Azure AD who has access to ZIVVER.
-* U kunt ervoor zorgen dat uw gebruikers automatisch worden aangemeld bij ZIVVER (eenmalige aanmelding) met hun Azure AD-accounts.
+* You can enable your users to be automatically signed-in to ZIVVER (Single Sign-On) with their Azure AD accounts.
-* U kunt uw accounts in één centrale locatie - Azure portal beheren.
+* U kunt uw accounts vanaf één centrale locatie beheren: de Azure-portal.

 Zie [What is application access and single sign-on with Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis) (Wat houden toegang tot toepassingen en eenmalige aanmelding met Azure Active Directory in?) als u wilt graag meer wilt weten over de integratie van SaaS-apps met Azure AD.
 Als u geen abonnement op Azure hebt, maakt u een [gratis account](https://azure.microsoft.com/free/) voordat u begint.

 ## <a name="prerequisites"></a>Vereisten

-Als u Azure AD-integratie met ZIVVER wilt configureren, hebt u de volgende items nodig:
+To configure Azure AD integration with ZIVVER, you need the following items:

-* Een Azure AD-abonnement Als u geen Azure AD-omgeving hebt, kunt u een [gratis account](https://azure.microsoft.com/free/) aanvragen
+* Een Azure AD-abonnement If you don't have an Azure AD environment, you can get a [free account](https://azure.microsoft.com/free/)
-* Abonnement voor eenmalige aanmelding ZIVVER ingeschakeld
+* ZIVVER single sign-on enabled subscription

 ## <a name="scenario-description"></a>Scenariobeschrijving

 In deze zelfstudie gaat u in een testomgeving eenmalige aanmelding van Azure AD configureren en testen.

-* ZIVVER ondersteunt door **IDP** GEÏNITIEERDe SSO
+* ZIVVER supports **IDP** initiated SSO

-## <a name="adding-zivver-from-the-gallery"></a>ZIVVER toevoegen uit de galerie
+## <a name="adding-zivver-from-the-gallery"></a>Adding ZIVVER from the gallery

-Als u de integratie van ZIVVER in azure AD wilt configureren, moet u ZIVVER uit de galerie toevoegen aan uw lijst met beheerde SaaS-apps.
+To configure the integration of ZIVVER into Azure AD, you need to add ZIVVER from the gallery to your list of managed SaaS apps.

-**Voer de volgende stappen uit om ZIVVER toe te voegen uit de galerie:**
+**To add ZIVVER from the gallery, perform the following steps:**

-1. In de **[Azure-portal](https://portal.azure.com)** , klik in het navigatievenster aan de linkerkant op **Azure Active Directory** pictogram.
+1. Klik in het linkernavigatievenster in de  **[Azure-portal](https://portal.azure.com)** op het **Azure Active Directory**-pictogram.

     ![De knop Azure Active Directory](common/select-azuread.png)